indirakalagara/emission-factor-mgmt/readme.md

 <img src="images/Envizi_FSA.png">

-### Factor Selection Algorithm with Example
+### 5.1.3 Factor Selection Algorithm with Example

-Now, Lets look at how Emission factors are applied by Envizi for same account associated with different locations and date

-We have 3 examples below and we are using the same `Account` and `Data type`.
+Now, Lets look at how Emission factors are applied by Envizi.
+We have 3 examples below using the same `Account` and `Data type` but different `Location` and `Date`.
 - Account - ELEC_VEEE1697
 - Data type - Electricity